qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   </Style>
 ```

-As the current row height is stored in the row's data context RowHeight property, this functionality requires that the data grid handles
+Because the current row height is stored in the RowHeight property of the row data context, this functionality requires
-QueryRowHeight event.
-The event handler is implemented in code-behind in the SfDataGridTools.cs file.
+that the data grid handle the QueryRowHeight event.
+This event handling is implemented in the source code in the SfDataGridTools.cs file.

 ```csharp
   private void DataGrid_OnQueryRowHeight(object? sender, QueryRowHeightEventArgs e)